AIS-Bonn/vp-suite/README.md

 vp_tester = Tester()
 ```

-2. Load one of the provided datasets (or create your own TODO link):
+2. Load one of the provided datasets or (will be downloaded automatically) [create your own](#training-on-custom-datasets):

 ```python
 # check available datasets